Success After UndergradRecent graduates Blake Harris, Gregory Jackson, Alex Miller-Long, and Rebecca Rouse discuss their time with UTC Theatre Co.

 DEANNA M. PRATHER

 Deanna is a free-lance costume designer and theatre arts teacher.
 Her work as been seen in costumes for productions at Georgia Shakespeare Company, True Colors Theatre Company, Theatre Mercado, Chattanooga School for the Liberal Arts and Stagedoor Manor Performing Arts Center.
-Deanna teaches acting classes for tweens at Chattanooga Theatre Centre.
 She is sole proprietor/designer of Design DeeVine, a custom clothing source, and Retro Mercantile, an artisan collective.

 JOLIE RUNYON FINKBINER

-Jolie is the Program Coordinator and grant writer at the Southeastern Illinois Counseling Center.
-She is also the director of the Children’s Theatre Project as well as an actor and director in local community theatre productions in Robinson, Illinois.
+Jolieis a consultant in Youth Development in Illinois.
+She is the director of the Children’s Theatre Project as well as an actor and director in community theatre productions in Robinson, Illinois.

 JAYETTA BENEFIELD SLAWSON